opentoonz/opentoonz_docs/source/creating_movements.rst

    A motion path assigned to pegbar 2.

-As soon as a path is assigned to an object's node, the object will be automatically placed at the beginning of the path according to its center, and it will only be able to move along it (and not in the standard E/W and N/S directions anymore).
+As soon as a path is assigned to an object's node, the object will be automatically placed at the beginning of the path according to its center, and it will only be able to move along it (and not in the standard X and Y directions anymore).

 The keyframes of the object on the motion path can be defined by dragging the object along it, and they are *expressed as a percentage* where 0% is the starting point and 100% is the ending point of the path.